 You can read more about Rosemary Extract in our article Rosemary Extract In Pet Food.

 The tiny quantities of Citric Acid found in most dog or cat food recipes are unlikely to have any noticeable effect on a dog’s health.

-While this risk is real, the chances of it happening are slim to none and would have to be a deliberate effort or an accident.
+While this risk is real, the chances of it happening are slim to none and would have to be a deliberate effort or an unfortunate accident.

 Our research has come up with some discussions around another possible risk related to the increased risk of bloat in dogs whose food contains Citric Acid.

-Research showed that dog foods that are moistened prior to feeding (this means water or some other liquid was added to the food) and contained Citric Acid caused a 320% increase in the risk of bloat compared to foods without Citric Acid.
+Research showed that dog foods that are moistened prior to feeding (this means water or some other liquid was added to the food) and contain Citric Acid caused a 320% increase in the risk of bloat compared to foods without Citric Acid.